wasm-rs/cargo-metadata/README.md

 # (default: `[]`)
 required-features = ["wasm"]

-# Features that WILL NOT work on any WebAssembly target (might not compile, pass test or
+# Features that WILL NOT work on any WebAssembly target (might not compile, pass tests or
 # function correctly)
-# ANY `excluded-features` should be avoided in order for the crate to work properly on all WebAssembly targets (OR condition)
+# ANY `unsupported-features` should be avoided in order for the crate to work properly on all WebAssembly targets (OR condition)
 # (default: `[]`)
-excluded-features = ["server"]
+unsupported-features = ["server"]

 # This allows to specify fine-grained indication of readiness per target
 [package.metadata.wasm.rs.target.'wasm32-unknown-unknown']